turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 Conditional statements evaluate to `true` or `false`.
 The most common conditional operators are `==` (equal), `>` (greater than), `>=` (greater than or equal to), `<` (less than), and `<=` (less than or equal to).

-Some objects also have methods which return a `true` or `false`, so they're used in conditional statements.
-For example every object has the method `.nil?` which is `true` only when the object is `nil`.
-Arrays have a method named `.include?` which returns true if the array includes the specified element.
-The convention in Ruby is that a method which returns `true` or `false` should have a name ending in a `?`.
+Some objects also have methods that return a `true` or `false`, so they're used in conditional statements.
+For example, every object has the method `.nil?` which is `true` only when the object is `nil`.
+Arrays have a method named `.include?`, which returns true if the array includes the specified element.
+The convention in Ruby is that a method that returns `true` or `false` should have a name ending in a `?`.

 ### Conditional Branching / Instructions